koboriakira/sparrow-memo/README.md

 yarn dev
 ```

-You can deploy when you do `npm run deploy` , after `firebase login --no-localhost` /
+You can deploy when you do `yarn run deploy` , after `firebase login --no-localhost` /

 ## Others